 Campus, Facilities and Services

-2,341 full-time students representing 41 states and territories and 48 foreign countries; 14 percent students of color and 7 percent international.
+2,339 full-time students representing 44 states and territories and 44 foreign countries; 15 percent students of color and 7 percent international.
+See Class Profile for additional details.

 42 majors plus minors and certificate programs, independent research, internships and Army ROTC.

-253 faculty members, 93 percent of whom hold Ph.D.s or the highest degree in their field.
+257 faculty members.
+94 percent of full-time faculty hold Ph.D.s or the highest degree in their field.

 Average Class Size

-More than 100 student-run clubs, including music and drama, publications, fraternities and sororities and religious, political, special-interest and community-service organizations.
+More than 100 student-run clubs and activities, including music and drama, publications, fraternities and sororities and religious, political, special-interest and community-service organizations.

-Member of the Centennial Conference (NCAA Division III); 11 men's and 12 women's varsity sports, plus club and intramural sports.
-Men's and women's squash coming in 2014-15.
-To date, 173 student-athletes have been named All-American.
+Member of the Centennial Conference (NCAA Division III); 11 men’s and 12 women’s varsity sports, plus club and intramural sports.
+Varsity men's and women's squash will be introduced in 2014-15.
+To date, 199 student-athletes have been named All-American.

-Dickinson is recognized as a leader among educational institutions committed to environmental, political and economic sustainability and green initiatives.
+Dickinson is recognized as a leader among educational institutions committed to sustainability and green initiatives.
 The Center for Sustainability Education provides assistance as Dickinson integrates sustainability into its academics, facilities, operations and campus culture.
 Dickinson has received the highest awards from the Association for the Advancement of Sustainability in Higher Education, Sierra Club, Sustainable Endowments Institute, Princeton Review and Second Nature.

-Sharing its Carlisle location with other educational institutions, Dickinson has partnerships with the U.S. Army War College and Peacekeeping and Stability Operations Institute and the world-renowned Central Pennsylvania Youth Ballet.
+Sharing its Carlisle location with other educational institutions, Dickinson has parternships with the U.S. Army War College and Peacekeeping and Stability Operations Institute and the world-renowned Central Pennsylvania Youth Ballet.

-Applicants are expected to have pursued a college-preparatory course of study, including substantial sequences in math, foreign languages and the physical sciences.
-SAT and ACT scores are optional, but may prove helpful.
+Applicants are expected to have pursued a college-preparatory course of study, including substantial sequences in math, foreign languages and science.
 Interviews and campus visits are strongly recommended.

 Tuition and Financial Aid

-Prestigious awards for postgraduate study include Fulbright, Udall, Goldwater, George J. Mitchell, Rotary Ambassadorial, Kathryn Wasserman Davis Projects for Peace and the Carnegie Junior Fellowship.
-Dickinson is a leading producer of Fulbright scholars.
+Awards for postgraduate study include Fulbright, George J. Mitchell, Rotary Ambassadorial, Kathryn Wasserman Davis Projects for Peace, the Carnegie Junior Fellowship, Udall and Goldwater.
+Dickinson is a leader of Fulbright and Peace Corps scholars.

 92 percent of Dickinsonians are either employed or accepted into a graduate program one year after graduation.
-Graduate school acceptance rates are strong: 80 percent for law school and 88 percent (of those recommended) for medical school.
-Recent alumni have been admitted to prestigious graduate and professional schools at universities such as Boston, Columbia, Duke, Emory, George Washington, Georgetown, Harvard, New York, Northwestern, Princeton, Stanford and Yale as well as Boston and Dartmouth colleges and the University of California-Berkeley, University of Pennsylvania and University of Virginia.
+Graduate school acceptance rates are strong: 92 percent for law school and 89 percent (of those recommended) for medical school within all health professions.